ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

+The `SchoolContext` exposes access to our entities through `DbSet`.
+We can query a `DbSet<T>` with linq or add new entities to it.
+Moreover, our `ShoolContext` has some configuration that defines the relations between our entities.

-Copy the context as well to the project.
+Copy the context as well to our project.

-Next, we need to register our `SchoolContext` with the dependency injection.
+Next, we need to register our `SchoolContext` with the dependency injection so that our GraphQL server can request instances of it.
 For that lets open our `Startup.cs` and replace the `ConfigureServices` method with the following code.

 ```csharp
 public void ConfigureServices(IServiceCollection services)